What do all those acronyms mean?

 How do I address policy concerns with the Department?

 The Board of Education is the governing body of the Department, and sets policy for the public education system in Hawaii.
-The Board meets every 1st and 3rd Tuesday of the month, and for occasional meetings outside of that schedule, in Room 404 of the Queen Liliuoukalani Building, 1390 Miller Street, Honolulu.
+The Board meets every 1st and 3rd Tuesday of the month, and for occasional meetings outside of that schedule, in Room 404 of the Queen Liliuokalani Building, 1390 Miller Street, Honolulu.
+Due to COVID-19 restrictions, board meetings are held virtually until further notice.
+Please check the BOE website for further information.

 What is the best way for me to volunteer in public schools?